Determinantal representations of semi-hyperbolic polynomials: Introduction

 Our immediate goal is to prove a generalization of this result based on a result in Geronimo et al \cite{GIK} and an extension to four variables based on a result in Bickel and Knese \cite{BK}, while our larger goal is to advertise the close connection between determinantal representations of hyperbolic polynomials and sums of squares decompositions for multivariable Schur stable polynomials.
 See \cite{GKVWdetreps}, \cite{GKVWscatter}, \cite{gKsacrifott}, \cite{gKrifitsac} for background on the latter topic.

 Our main result establishes a determinantal representation with the assumption of hyperbolicity weakened.
-We shall call a homogeneous polynomial $P \in \R[x_0,x_1,\dots, x_{n}]$ a \emph{semi-hyperbolic polynomial} with respect to the direction $e \in \R^{n+1}$ if $t \mapsto P(x-te)$ only has real roots for all $x \in \R^{n+1}$.
+We shall call a homogeneous polynomial $P \in \R[x_0,x_1,\dots, x_{n}]$ a \emph{semi-hyperbolic polynomial} with respect to the direction $e \in \R^{n+1}\setminus \{0\}$ if for every $x \in \R^{n+1}$ the univariate polynomial $t \mapsto P(x-te)$ is either identically zero or only has real roots.
 The key distinction between hyperbolic and semi-hyperbolic polynomials is that we do not assume $P(e)\ne 0$.
 Some references actually confuse the two, while Renegar \cite{Renegar} is the only reference we have found that emphasizes the distinction.
-Here is our main theorem.
+We elaborate on our motivations in Section \ref{conclusion}.
+We do need to allow for $t \mapsto P(x-te)$ to be identically zero, because for instance if $P(e) = 0$ and $x=0$, then $P(-te) \equiv 0$.
+We give an example of a semi-hyperbolic polynomial that is not hyperbolic in any direction in Section \ref{sec:ex}.